TalkShopClub/servicenow-mcp/docs/catalog.md

 - "Can you move the 'Virtual Machine' catalog item to the 'Cloud Services' category?"
 - "Can you create a subcategory called 'Monitors' under the 'IT Equipment' category?"
 - "Can you reorganize our catalog by moving all software items to the 'Software' category?"
+- "Can you order a Developer Laptop (Mac) for John Doe?"
+- "Can you order 2 iPad minis for the marketing team?"
+- "Can you place an order for a Standard Laptop with quantity 1?"

 ## Example Scripts